WeijiaZhang24/MIVAE/README.md

 # MIVAE

 Code for our paper "Non-I.I.D.
-Multi-Instance Learning for Predicting Instance and Bag Labels using Variational Autoencoder" To appear in the _Proceedings of the 30th International Joint Conference on Artificial Intelligence_ (**IJCAI-2021**).
+Multi-Instance Learning for Predicting Instance and Bag Labels using Variational Autoencoder" In _Proceedings of the 30th International Joint Conference on Artificial Intelligence_ (**IJCAI-2021**), pages 3377-3383.

-The preprint of this paper can be found at https://arxiv.org/abs/2105.01276
+This paper can be found at https://www.ijcai.org/proceedings/2021/465

 The Colon Cancer dataset can be downloaded from https://warwick.ac.uk/fac/sci/dcs/research/tia/data/crchistolabelednucleihe/